shakebugs/shake-docs/docs/ios/configuration-and-data/manage-sensitive-data.md

 </TabItem>
 </Tabs>

-To clear the notification events filter, use `Shake.setNotificationEventsFilter(null)`.
+To clear the notification events filter, use `Shake.notificationEventsFilter = nil`.